 @CurrentCertUntil – The date and time until which the broadcaster can validly sign signaling messages using the CurrentCert.
 Note, this may be later than the NextCertFrom date, but cannot be earlier than that date.

-@OCSPRefresh – The number of hours after which an OCSPResponse is considered to be invalid, based on the producedAt time in the response structure and the current system time.
+@OCSPRefresh – The duration after which an OCSPResponse is considered to be invalid, based on the producedAt time in the response structure and the current system time.
+This field should not include fractional seconds.
+Practically, @OCSPRefresh should be at least one hour.
+But note that this value is related to vulnerability periods, see for example, Sec.
+4.9.10 of [28], which limits the expiration time of certain OCSP responses to 10 days.

-CMSSignedData – The CMS Signed Data (RFC 5652[15]) element with the following characteristics:
+CMSSignedData – The CMS Signed Data (RFC 5652[13]) element with the following characteristics: